biscuitboost/yourbanger-fe/src/pages/terms.md

 ## 10. Termination

-You can stop using YourBanger anytime.
+You can stop using YourBanger.com anytime.
 Just stop logging in.
 Your account and songs will stay accessible unless you ask us to delete them.

 We can terminate accounts that violate these terms.
 If we do that, you'll lose access and any remaining credits.
 Don't make us do this.